 The Rotary Beacon No. 394 used the heat from the light bulb to rotate the beacon.
 It used a special dimpled bulb, No. 394-10 to center the pin of the beacon head assembly.
 This assembly was sold separately under the No. 394-37.
+This delicate part was noted in the Lionel Service Manual as being subject to the environment, as slight breezes and movements in the surrounding air could effect operation of the beacon.

 Available from 1949 until 1953, there are two wire clips on the bottom to connect this accessory to a power source.
 In 1954 this beacon would be replaced by the No. 494 Rotary Beacon.